FusionAuth/do-not-track/README.md

 1. Submit a PR to add your name and website to the list.
 2. We accept the PR
 3. There is much rejoicing.
+4. See your name show up on [https://donotrack.dev](https://donotrack.dev)